 Accessorize your neck with a scarf.
 The scarf acts as a buffer between your face makeup and neck grime and the collar of your sweater.
 As a bonus, if you are sensitive to a fiber the sweater is made of, such as wool, the scarf will reduce that discomfort.

 At Classic Cleaners, we’re experts in caring for sweaters.
-Let us help you maintain the integrity of your wardrobe with our current promotion of $3.00 off each dry cleaned sweater until March 3, 2012.
 We’ll help your sweaters look just like new so they can continue to keep you warm and cozy year after year.
 We’ll even come pick them up from you for free when you sign up for our free pick-up and delivery service.